Code-Institute-Submissions/MattTomEd-MS2Foodle/README.md

 -   Responsive on all device sizes

--   Fancybox implementation to preview images at full size without affecting initial loading times
+-   Recipe summary card generation customised depending on the recipe searched

--   Contact form that is connected to the info dump at CI
+-   Contact form that is connected my email via EmailJS

--   Carousel implementation to add visual appeal and extra display of photos
+-   Table array displayed upon search submission

 ## Technologies Used